Scott L. Kafker: Hydro-Québec Energy Project

 In September 2020, the Supreme Judicial Court unanimously denied a legal challenge to power purchase agreements for hydroelectric power between Massachusetts utilities and Hydro-Québec Energy Services.
 The agreements called for clean electricity generated in Canada to be transmitted to Massachusetts via a transmission line running from Québec to Maine.

 Kafker's opinion for the court explained that the Massachusetts Department of Public Utilities had "reasonably and realistically" interpreted the applicable legal requirements in approving the agreements, and that the Department's decision was supported by "substantial evidence and sufficient rationale."
 The opinion is noteworthy in part for its brief discussion of the physics of electricity; Kafker's analysis noted that "[f]ortunately (for this court) the laws of physics are not in dispute."

 The decision cleared the way for Massachusetts to import hydroelectric energy from Canada.
 However, the project relied on the construction of a 145-mile transmission line through western Maine.
 The transmission line has been stalled by other legal hurdles and political opposition in Maine, including a state-wide referendum in which Maine residents voted to halt the project.

-Other Notable Cases
+Other notable cases

 In March 2021, Kafker authored an opinion ruling that the ministerial exception—which shields religious institutions from discrimination lawsuits by employees carrying out religious functions—did not apply to a lawsuit filed by a former instructor at Gordon College, which is a private Christian institution.
 The instructor contended that she had been fired "on the basis of her association with LGBTQ+ persons or on the basis of her gender."
 Kafker explained that the instructor did not meet the definition of a "minister," in part because she was never ordained and never received formal religious training, and so the ministerial exception did not bar her lawsuit.
 The United States Supreme Court declined a request to review the decision, though four justices (Samuel Alito, Clarence Thomas, Brett Kavanaugh, and Amy Coney Barrett) expressed an interest in revisiting the scope of the ministerial exception in a future case.